mylofi/local-vault/README.md

 * `resetLockKey({ ...keyOptions })` (async): regenerate a new vault lock-key, as well as a new passkey to hold this lock-key; discards references to any previous passkeys in the local account.

-    A `useLockKey` key-option may be passed, to manually set the lock-key to reset the vault with; this may be useful if importing a key from another device.
+    A [`useLockKey` option *can* be passed](LOCK-KEY.md#manually-setting-lock-key-for-vault-instance-operations), to manually specify a lock-key to reset the vault with; this may be useful if importing a key from another device.

 * `keys()` (async): returns an array of all keys in the key-value store